quandyfactory/PyToc/README.markdown

 * html_toc - The generated HTML table of contents.

-* toc_list - The list of anchors and headings if you would rather roll your own HTML table of contents.
+* toc_list - A list of tuples containing the anchors and headings, in case you would rather roll your own HTML table of contents.

 That's it, really.